Richard-lab-scientist/Data-Wrangling/README.md

 ### Issues Found
 - Quantity Mismatches vs Client Order: 5 orders are inconsistent with the agency report and 4 client order disagrees with warehouse log
 - Missing Records: ORD-1009 and ORD-1017 do not appear in agency report, despite being dispatched by the warehouse.
 ORD-1019 is dispatched per the agency but missing from the warehouse log.
-- Data quality: ORD-1004 is a duplicate record in the agency report -
+- Data quality: ORD-1004 is a duplicate record in the agency report - flagged to avoid double counting the same order.

-None of the three match.
-IDs arrive in inconsistent casing (`ORD-1002` vs `ord-1002`) and with stray whitespace, column names differ between sources, one row is duplicated, two orders are missing from the agency report, and one is missing from the warehouse log.
-Quantities disagree on 9 of the 25 orders.

-This is deliberate — it mirrors what actually lands in an inbox when reconciling third-party data, rather than a clean tutorial dataset.

-## What the model does
+### Final Model
 Built in `Data_Reconciliation_Model.xlsx`:

 - **Raw tabs** — each source kept exactly as received (messy, unedited), plus a `Clean Key` helper column (`=TRIM(UPPER(...))`) that standardises IDs for joining.